jancassio/docz/CONTRIBUTING.md

 ### Watching projects

-To speed up your develop process:
+To speed up your developing we recommended to run packages in a separated terminal process.

 - Split your terminal and open each package directory in a separate window.
-- Run `yarn dev` in each window to run the watch tasks.
-For example, in this [examples](https://github.com/pedronauck/docz/tree/master/examples) directory.
+- Run `yarn dev` (or `npm run dev`) in each slice (or window) to watch tasks.

+For example, to run some example from [examples](https://github.com/pedronauck/docz/tree/master/examples) directory.

 ![](https://cdn-std.dprcdn.net/files/acc_649651/MdH4FL)